Course Progression Policy

 • receive academic study skills and/or language assistance;

-• be placed in a suitable alternative subject or course of study;
+• be placed in a suitable alternative unit or subject or course of study;

-• be referred to counselling/pastoral sessions to receive assistance with personal issues that are influencing their progress.
+• be referred to counselling/pastoral sessions to receive support with personal matters that are influencing their progress.

 The student is also warned that they will need to improve their course progression to a satisfactory level to maintain their candidature.
 Failure to maintain satisfactory course progression may lead to the student being excluded from the course.

 For international students, failure to maintain satisfactory progression may be reported via PRISMS, depending on the outcome of any appeals process.
-If their academic non-progress indicates a delayed completion date, AC will access PRISMS to issue a new CoE with a revised completion date.
-A copy is placed on their student file and given to the student.
+If their academic non-progress indicates a delayed completion date, AC may access PRISMS to issue a new COE with a revised completion date.
+Refer to the International Student Policy for a list of circumstances where an extension COE is permissible.
+Where an extension is granted, a copy is placed on the student file and given to the student.

-Students who are on an Academic Progress Intervention Strategy are to have their academic progress reviewed at the subsequent semester/term Internal Monitoring of Grades.
+Students who are on an Academic Progress Intervention Strategy are to have their academic progress reviewed at the subsequent teaching period Internal Monitoring of Grades Committee meeting.
 At this meeting, students are to be identified as:

-1. Successful Implementation: Student has made satisfactory course progress and is:
+1. Successful Intervention: Student has made satisfactory course progress and is:

 • informed of their removal from the Academic Progress Intervention Strategy.

-2. Unsuccessful Implementation: Student deemed to be not maintaining satisfactory course progress or has not met other requirements of the Academic Progress Intervention Strategy.
+2. Unsuccessful Intervention: Student deemed to be not maintaining satisfactory course progress or has not met other requirements of the Academic Progress Intervention Strategy.

-• The student is excluded from the award and not allowed to re-enrol.
+• The student is excluded from the award and not permitted to re-enrol.
 See ‘Exclusion from a Course or Subject Policy’.

 Appeals Procedures

-Any student who wishes to lodge an appeal concerning any matter affecting their course progression or course attendance should follow the procedure referenced in the ‘Complaint and Grievance Resolution Policy’.
+Any student who wishes to lodge an appeal concerning any matter affecting their course progression or course attendance should follow the procedure referenced in the ‘Complaint, Grievance Resolution and Appeals Policy’.

 Where the student has provided a successful appeal, the Program Director (or equivalent) will decide whether an intervention strategy will be necessary for the student.